 Camping Gear - Other

-Spares carried include new hoses and belts as well as tyre repair kit and if needed, a small compressor.
+If needed we carry a small compressor.
 If we are diving we do not take the compressor as we can fill tyres from our dive cylinders.

 Carrying Clothes etc